-2.15 Level of Governance
+2.16 Level of Governance

 The local municipality is made up of 36 wards and its Council consists of 36 directly elected ward Councillors and 36 proportionally elected Councillors.
-In keeping an efficiently and seamless communication with communities, the ward Councilors chairs ward committees as part of promoting participatory democracy.
+In keeping an efficiently and seamless communication with communities, the ward Courbs chairs ward committees as part of promoting participatory democracy.
 In the municipality's commitment to ward-based planning, we have completed the process of electing ward committees in all 36 wards in the locality such as to ensure proper consultation cascades even to the basic units in our community.
-Below is the detailed outline of the party seat allocation that compose council of Matjabeng Local Municipality as determined by the Independent Electoral Commision and the general votes each party received for inclusion for representation in Council.
+Below is the detailed outline of the party seat allocation to compose council